 We will build upon the success of our New Homes and Retrofit Policy Playbooks to include matters of resilience, adaptation, biodiversity, and NBS.
 The Nature and Resilience Policy Playbook will be a resource pack designed to help cities and local authorities drive up the sustainability of new and existing homes, with some scope for future consideration of new commercial buildings.
 The content will be created through extensive member engagement, including a number of workshops.

 National Policy Advocacy

-Our focus this year is on a green stimulus in the post COVID-19 recovery, enabling more progressive policies and regulations.
-The UKGBC policy team will ensure the learnings from the programme are integrated into our national policy work.
+The UKGBC policy team will ensure the learnings from the programme are integrated into our national and local policy work.